 Lyssaviruses are a group of viruses that include rabies and Australian bat lyssavirus (ABLV).

-Although rabies does not currently occur in animals in Australia (as it does overseas, in dogs, cats, monkeys and foxes), ABLV does occur in Australian bats.
-It can be transmitted from bats to humans via a bite or scratch from an infected (‘rabid’) bat.
+Animals in Australia do not have rabies.
+Overseas, rabies occurs in dogs, cats, monkeys and foxes.
+ABLV does occur in Australian bats.
+It can be transmitted from bats to humans via a bite or scratch from an infected bat.

 Risks and prevention